jcmspg/verbatron/README.md

 **VERBATRON** - Simple, fast, distraction-free editing.

-. this readme was written in verbatron !!!!!!
+- this readme was written with VERBATRON v1.0